 - Chasing after a ball or other object that fell into the street

-A pedestrian can sue the if they are hit by a car.
+A pedestrian can sue if they are hit by a car.
 How the lawsuit will work out will depend on who is at fault and the laws of the state where the car accident happened.

-States with Comparative Negligence
+States with Comparative Negligence Laws

-In most states, if a case is heard by a jury, the jury will be allowed to assign responsibility to both the car and the pedestrian.
-The person bringing the lawsuit, the plaintiff, will have their damages reduced by their percentage of fault.
+In most states, if a case is heard by a jury, they will be allowed to assign responsibility to both the car and the pedestrian.
+The plaintiff will have their damages reduced by their percentage of fault.
 Insurance companies will do the same thing.

-States with Contributory negligence
+States with Contributory Negligence Laws

 If a pedestrian is hit by a car and the car has fault for the accident, a settlement is definitely possible.
-But the amount of the settlement will depend on many different factors.
+However, the amount of the settlement will depend on many different factors.
 As a result, it is really not possible to compare two different cases and expect them to settle for the same amount.

-Common Pedestrian Injuries
+Common Pedestrian Injuries and How They Affect Your Settlement

 The type of injuries a pedestrian has will greatly affect the settlement amount.
 When a pedestrian has minor injuries that completely heal, if there is a settlement it will be quite small.
-Overall, the more severe the injuries, the larger the settlement.
-The most common pedestrian injuries are:

-- Death (In 2017 there were 5,977 pedestrians killed in car crashes)
+- Death (In 2017, there were 5,977 pedestrians killed in car crashes)

 - Broken arms, legs, hips, ankles, and pelvis